 The challenge of the drive and setting up our camping space in bad weather, at night, really made us appreciate each other more.
 The challenge forced us to “show up” for each other and put in an equal amount of effort so that we could make it through the craziness together.

-As a team we passed the test the universe hurled our way.
+As a team, we passed the test the universe hurled our way.
 We braved the storm and finally got that proverbial rock pushed over the crest.

-Our first night wasn’t spend waiting to sleep while thinking of bills and unfinished projects at home.
+Our first night wasn’t spent waiting to sleep while thinking of bills and unfinished projects at home.
 It was spent sharing and bonding as we remembered all the steps it took for us to get where we were in that moment.
 We accomplished our mission and were now reaping the reward of rest and connection.

 The rest of the weekend went phenomenally well clarifying for us that our efforts were meaningful and worth every minute of hardship.

-After the weekend was over, on our drive home to Atlanta, we talked about what it was going to be like to return to the life we left just days ago: Back to the long days of work, back to a very little work / life balance, and less time to connect with each other because we’re both always so busy.
+After the weekend was over, on our drive home to Atlanta, we talked about what it was going to be like to return to the life we left just days ago: Back to the long days of work, back to a very little work/life balance, and less time to connect with each other because we’re both always so busy.

 With a sad voice my girlfriend said, “For the first time on a trip like this, I don’t want to go home.”